Lemon Zucchini Bread

 • Bake for 55-60 minutes, or until a cake tester comes out clean.

-• Allow to cool at least 10-20 minutes before removing from the pan and placing on a cooling rack.
+• Allow to cool at least 10-20 minutes before removing each from the pans and placing on a cooling rack.

 Glaze